selkamand/sigshared/README.md

 **sigshared** contains general utilities used in many other R packages in the [sigverse](https://github.com/selkamand/sigverse)

-Unless you’re developing / maintaining a sigverse package, there is probably very little reason to ever download this package explicitly.
-We reccomend just installing the full sigverse as described [here](https://github.com/selkamand/sigverse)
+Unless you’re developing / maintaining a sigverse-compatible package, there is probably very little reason to ever download this package explicitly.
+We recommend just installing the full sigverse as described [here](https://github.com/selkamand/sigverse)

 ## Installation